CAPABILITY · SALES & LEAD-GEN

 What e-signature integrations does the Quote Builder support?

-The default build wires to DocuSign and HelloSign — both are well-documented, widely used, and straightforward to integrate with a CRM and a PDF generation layer.
-If your team already has an active DocuSign or HelloSign account, the build uses that account so signed envelopes land in your existing dashboard and audit trail rather than a parallel system.
-For teams without a current e-sign contract, HelloSign tends to be the lower-cost starting point for standard volume.
-Adobe Sign is supportable with additional scoping — their API is capable but adds integration complexity.
-What the build does not do is roll its own signature mechanism; we use the established platforms because their audit trails and legal standing are already tested across jurisdictions.
+The default build wires to DocuSign and HelloSign, both well-documented, widely used, and straightforward to integrate with a CRM and a PDF generation layer.
+If your team already runs an active DocuSign or HelloSign account, the build uses that account, so signed envelopes land in your existing dashboard and audit trail instead of a parallel system.
+For teams without a current e-sign contract, HelloSign tends to be the lower-cost starting point at standard volume.
+Adobe Sign is supportable with extra scoping; its API is capable but adds integration complexity.
+The build never rolls its own signature mechanism.
+We use the established platforms because their audit trails and legal standing are already tested across jurisdictions.
 During scoping we confirm which platform fits, and the e-sign flow is built to match your existing process rather than forcing a new one.

 How does a signed quote sync back to our CRM?